ForEvolve/forevolve.github.io/_posts/en/2018-07-02-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1.md

 - Compared to GitHub Pages, you need to **setup the CD pipeline**.
 - The **build and release time is slower** since the Agent must install everything everytime you start a new build.
   - That setup time is not needed on GitHub; they probably reuse pre-built agents.
-  - This is the downside of flexibility.
+  - This is the downside of flexibility I guess.
 - To be fair, at some point it **may cost some money**; if you get a lot of traffic, use a lot of storage or use too much VSTS build time.
 As of today:
   - You have **240 minutes per month of free VSTS build time**.
 You also have 5 free users with unlimited private Git repositories.
 See [Visual Studio Team Services pricing](https://azure.microsoft.com/en-us/pricing/details/visual-studio-team-services/) for more information.
   - General Purpose v2 (Blob storage) cost **US $0.0208 per GB**, per month, plus the transfer cost which is also ridiculously low.
 See [Block Blob pricing](https://azure.microsoft.com/en-us/pricing/details/storage/blobs/) for more information.